• Skip to primary navigation

 • Rosemary & Sage.
 Use fresh herbs for the best flavor.

-overhead view of the aromatics in this roast turkey recipe
+overhead view of the labeled ingredients in this roast turkey recipe

 To make the aromatics, combine water, apples, onion, cinnamon sticks, rosemary and sage in a microwave safe bowl.
 Cover and microwave on high for 5 minutes to infuse all the flavors.
 Set aside to use in the turkey recipe.